Checklist if your family member dies

-- Hospitals and care providers send information about a patient's death to the population information system maintained by the Population Register Centre, and for instance Kela and the pension providers obtain the information from the system.
+- Hospitals and care providers send information about a patient's death to the population information system maintained by the Digital and Population Data Services Agency, and for instance Kela and the pension providers obtain the information from the system.

 - In case of a sudden death somewhere else than in a hospital or care facility, the police should be notified.
 If needed, the police arranges an investigation into the cause of death and forwards the information.